 She has published more than 60 reports and articles in peer reviewed journals, proceedings of scientific meetings, and general interest publications.
 Lately, she authored the entry on U.S. regulations for the Encyclopedia of Biological Invasions and was contributing editor for Fading Forests III.
 Her essay in BioScience, “The Ecology of Grief,” has been widely reprinted.
 Phyllis holds a Ph.D. in plant and insect ecology from the University of Georgia’s Institute of Ecology and is an accomplished maker of quilts and collages.

-Faith Campbell holds a Ph.D. in politics from Princeton University.
+Faith Campbell assumed the presidency of CISP in June 2018.
+She holds a Ph.D. in politics from Princeton University.
 She has worked as a conservation advocate for several major environmental organizations, including the Natural Resources Defense Council, American Lands Alliance, and Nature Conservancy.
 Since the early 1990s, Faith has focused on invasive species policy, especially those insects and pathogens that attack North American tree species, bringing a strong voice to plant protection negotiations within international and national regulatory groups.
 This work includes policy adoption and implementation by the USDA Animal and Plant Health Inspection Service and Forest Service and funding (appropriations) for those agencies.

 Faith has published three reports on the forest pest issue (http://treeimprovement.utk.edu/FadingForests).
 These are highly regarded reference works that synthesize both the latest